 National Honor Society Twitter: KRHS_NHS @NhsKrhs

-Rising Juniors and Seniors who submitted eligibility paperwork in June, NHS Faculty Council still needs to complete the review process.
+Juniors and Seniors who submitted eligibility paperwork in October 2022, NHS Faculty Council needs to complete the review process.
 Formal invitations for membership will be issued as soon as possible.

 Executive Communications Officer:

 The National Honor Society is a special honor accorded to sophomores who have earned a cumulative, unweighted 3.5 grade point average or higher and have demonstrated exceptional qualities of leadership, character, and service to their school and community.
 These criteria are set at the national level and our local chapter must abide by them.

 Membership is nationally recognized as an honor because the selection criteria and procedure are standard across the country.
 Election to membership means that a student may list their membership on college and scholarship applications, job applications, and personal resumes now and in the future.
 It is a special recognition.